pinoyseoul/pinoyseoul-monitor/README.md

 ### Motivational Quotes
 To boost team morale, the monitor now includes a "Quote of the Day" in the morning summary and a "Quote of the Night" in the evening listener report.
 These Korean-themed proverbs focus on productivity and success, adding a nice touch of inspiration to the automated reports.

+### Dynamic Messaging
+To keep the automated alerts feeling fresh and engaging, the morning and evening summaries now use a variety of randomized greetings and closing messages.
+Instead of seeing the same static text every day, the bot will rotate through a collection of different phrases.

 ---

 ## 3. Tech Stack